Indian car sales seen slower after tax breaks end - industry body

-NEW DELHI (Reuters) - Sales of passenger vehicles in India will grow just 1 percent in the year to March 2015, at the low end of expectations set and already revised by the country’s industry body, officials said, blaming a government decision to scrap tax breaks.
+NEW DELHI, Jan 9 (Reuters) - Sales of passenger vehicles in India will grow just 1 percent in the year to March 2015, at the low end of expectations set and already revised by the country’s industry body, officials said, blaming a government decision to scrap tax breaks.

 The Society of Indian Automobile Manufacturers (SIAM) had said it expected sales of cars and utility vehicle to grow below 4 percent in the current fiscal year, but it said on Friday higher taxes from January would dent sales, especially of small, cheaper cars.